Welcome to the LSU-New Orleans Section of Infectious Diseases!

 Julio E. Figueroa II, MD

-Infectious Disease Fellowship Program Director
+Section Chief and Infectious Diseases Fellowship Program Director